ALEXIS CRUZ WRITES – The expression “She’s got it all” seems particularly apt for the new Netflix film “Okja” and its cloven-hooved lead.

 Lucy’s PR campaign involves getting TV zoologist Johnny Wilcox (Jake Gyllenhaal) on her side.
 Wilcox is like Weird Al Yankovic’s underappreciated younger brother, who squeals more than the super-pig herself.
 He’s a zany character that would be perfect for a children’s program were it not for his troubled conscience and the fact that no one seems to like him.

 Although Mirando has loathsome employees, not everyone on Mija’s side is admirable either.
 Trying to help free Okja is the Animal Liberation Front, an animal rights group that goes to comically hazardous lengths to adhere to their credo of never hurting a living soul.
-In their first appearance, they urge the people transporting Okja to put on their seatbelts before ramming them with a heavy-duty truck in a chase scene that mimics the Joker in Christopher Nolan’s “The Dark Knight.”
+In their first appearance, they urge the people transporting Okja to put on their seatbelts before ramming them with a heavy-duty truck, in a chase scene that mimics the Joker in Christopher Nolan’s “The Dark Knight.”
 At least they try to make sure their adversaries observe road safety before bringing wrath upon them.

 Bong Joon Ho knows how to handle levity and thrills but more importantly, he knows how to plunge his audience into dark moments.
 The secret of Okja’s creation is revealed to be far from “all-natural” and “organic.”
-Bong exposes the laboratory where Okja was created, filled with horribly mutated creatures.
+Bong exposes the laboratory where Okja was created, a facility filled with horribly mutated creatures.
 Then, there’s the slaughterhouse where hordes of Okja’s kind are brought to their end.
 Bong is not easy on his audience.
 He reminds us that we, as consumers, bear responsibility for how capitalism has infected our relationship with animals and the brutal reality of the meat industry.
 Even when the Mirando company’s secrets are exposed, there’s hardly a sense of panic in the company.
 They replace Lucy with Nancy and the exploitation continues.
 They know that people will buy the meat because it’s tasty and cheap.

 Despite its message, the film doesn’t necessarily support vegetarianism.
 Mija eats meat and even uses Okja for help fishing.
 The only reference to diets occurs when one of the Animal Liberation Front members consistently refuses to eat because he does not want to hurt any living things.
 The film focuses on our relationship with animals that we consume.
-Some viewers may decide to go vegetarian but the bigger issue is how agricultural practices have interfered with how we treat animals and people have become blind to the virtues animals possess.
+Some viewers may decide to go vegetarian but the bigger issue is how agricultural practices have interfered with how we treat animals, and how people have become blind to the virtues animals possess.

 The film is likely well-received mostly due to the characters Mija and Okja.
 Ahn Seo-hyun, as Mija, is a new type of superheroine, a teenager clad in a pink sweater who takes off to fight an international company with only a green bag on her back.
 Ahn is also able to hold her own in scenes with experienced actors Swindon, Gyllenhaal and Steven Yuen.
 Okja is also a revelation.
 Digital effects technology continues to evolve but computer-generated imagery remains controversial in some circles.
 Okja, looking like manatee/hippo/puppy hybrid, is made entirely with CGI but her creators have managed to show her as an empathetic and intelligent creature.
-Ahn’s performance and Okja’s fantastic appearance make the relationship between Okja and Mija more realistic.
+Ahn’s performance and Okja’s fantastic appearance make the relationship between the two extremely realistic.

 “Okja” may prove to be Netlfix’s first blockbuster film.
 The company has had success with television series, but this is one of its first feature films to make it big outside of the streaming world.
 “Okja” showed at the Cannes film festival, and concurrent with its release online, opened on big screens in South Korea.
 So far it’s taken in around $2 million there.